-Staff, volunteers and governors must follow the procedures set out below in the event of a safeguarding issue.
+Staff, volunteers, Trust leaders and members of the Local School Board must follow the procedures set out below in the event of a safeguarding issue.

 Please note - in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)".